Toyota Industries Corporation

 -Its main business activities include manufacturing and sales of automobiles, industrial vehicles, textile machinery and other products, and logistics.

--The main business activities of its automotive division include assembling cars; and developing and producing automotive components such as car air-conditioning compressors, automotive electric components and devices, and stamping molds.
+-The main business activities of its automotive division include assembling cars; and developing and producing automotive components such as car air-conditioning compressors, automotive electric components and devices, batteries and stamping molds.

 2030 Vision (Announced in April 2019)